 - For a vacation rental, this Charming Cedar Chalet with Hot Tub has two bedrooms and an outdoor hot tub. (rates start at $200 per night)

 Distance from North Cascades: 107 miles

 Travel Time: 2 hours

 Seattle has ample green spaces to enjoy as well, such as the Waterfall Garden Park in Pioneer Square and the impressive Discovery Park.
-If you’re looking for dramatic panoramic views, take a trip to Kerry Park on Queen Anne Hill, which is one of the best Seattle Instagram spots.
+If you’re looking for dramatic panoramic views, take a trip to Kerry Park on Queen Anne Hill, which is one of my favorite Seattle Instagram spots.

-The city is a vibrant stop-off in between exploring the wild and wonderful national parks.
+The city is a vibrant stop-off between exploring the wild and incredible national parks.
 Relax and unwind before heading to your next stop on your Pacific Northwest national park road trip – Olympic National Park.

 Where to Stay:

 - Hotel Max is a beautiful hotel with affordable prices and a convenient location. (rates start at $125 per night)

 - This waterfront condo has stunning views of Seattle and Puget Sound. (rates start at $250 per night)

 Distance from Seattle: 83 miles